'Reaper' botnet infects over a million devices for purposes unknown

 Worse than last year's massive attack

 The botnet spreads from hacked device to hacked device, sneaking in via known security vulnerabilities, according to an analysis by Chinese researchers at 360 netlab.
-The at-risk devices include several webcams and routers, including those by popular makers such as Linksys, Netgear, and dlink, none of whom immediately returned an NBC News request for comment.
+The at-risk devices include several webcams and routers, including those by popular makers such as Linksys, Netgear, and dlink, none of whom provided a comment to NBC News in time for publication.

 This is different from the attack last fall, which only used weak and default passwords to get into devices.
 It could easily be wiped just by rebooting the device.
 But the new botnet has automated basic hacking techniques in order to spread further.
 And by using known exploits it can get in and spread without raising any alarms.